 How HR can spot entrepreneurial DNA

 However, in many jobs, they are looking for an entrepreneur.
 Yet, what they actually mean is an enterprising employee.
 Still, there are a lot of employees who lack this entrepreneurial DNA.
-Fortunately, with special programs, HR can discover the best entrepreneurial employees.
-Moreover, for those with potential, within their job, they can grow an entrepreneurial way of thinking.
-At least, as long as the structure and culture of their organization supports intrapreneurship.
+Fortunately, Human Resources can discover the best entrepreneurial employees with special programs.
+Moreover, those with potential within their job can grow an entrepreneurial way of thinking.
+At least as long as the structure and culture of their organization support intrapreneurship.

-Another type is that of the edupreneur.
-Lots of students are positive about starting a business of their own.
-Even if they don’t want to start a business, employers are looking for staff with an entrepreneurial attitude.
+Another type is that of the edupreneur or studentpreneur.
+Lots of students, edupreneurs, are thinking about starting a business of their own.
+Even if they don’t want to start a business, they need to become enterprising.
+Employers are looking for staff with an entrepreneurial attitude.

 So, education has to focus on entrepreneurship.
-As a consequence, vocational education is forced to change its qualifications.
+As a consequence, vocational education must change its qualifications.
 These should entail orientation towards entrepreneurship, enterprising behavior, and running your own business.
-However, most teachers really don’t know how to teach today’s students an entrepreneurial way of thinking.
+However, most teachers have no clue how to teach today’s students an entrepreneurial way of thinking.

-Why teachers need to have coaching skills for tomorrow’s students
+Why do teachers need to have coaching skills for tomorrow’s students; edupreneurs?

 Being entrepreneurial is an umbrella term for an entrepreneurial way of thinking and behaving.
 The entrepreneurial mindset is essential for entrepreneurship.
 It boils down to creating value for yourself and others, preferably in a sustainable way.
 However, value is much more than money alone.
-An entrepreneurial attitude helps everyone in daily life, such as at home, at school, and at work.
+It can be freedom to do what you want.
+A good income or helping others.
+An entrepreneurial attitude helps everyone in daily life, such as at home, school, and work.